troyxmccall/docker-telegram-notifier/README.md

 # Docker Telegram Notifier [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/poma/docker-telegram-notifier.svg)](https://hub.docker.com/r/poma/docker-telegram-notifier/builds)

 A Telegram integration to notify Docker events.
-This service notifies about container starts, stops, restarts, and changes of Docker healthcheck status.
+This service notifies about container `start`, `stop`, `restart` events, and changes of Docker healthcheck status.
+If you wish you can add more event notifications in `templates.js` file.

 ## How to Run